aspectstudios/digital-workshop/README.md

 # digital-workshop
-A compilation of digital workshop tools developed by ASPECT Studios to support design activity and enhance collaboration.
+A compilation of digital workshop tools curated by ASPECT Studios to support design activity and enhance collaboration.